eHealthAfrica/aether/README.md

 the server will still start, but ODK Collect submissions will fail.

-To check if it is possible to connect to Gather2 Core with those variables visit the entrypoint `/core` in the odk server (no credentials needed).
+To check if it is possible to connect to Gather2 Core with those variables visit the entrypoint `/check-core` in the odk server (no credentials needed).
 If the response is `Always Look on the Bright Side of Life!!!` it's not possible to connect, on the other hand if the message is `Brought to you by eHealth Africa - good tech for hard places` everything goes fine.

-This also applies for `gather2-couchdb-sync`.
+This also applies for `gather2-couchdb-sync` and `gather2-ui`.

 In the case of `gather2-couchdb-sync` a valid `GOOGLE_CLIENT_ID` environment variable is necessary to verify the device credentials as well.